-What are you grateful for this Thanksgiving?
+What are you grateful for?
 Perhaps something comes to mind that’s especially positive in your life right now.
 Maybe you’re going through a challenge that makes it hard for you to think about gratitude.
 No matter what your current circumstances, you can discover all sorts of reasons to give thanks by tapping into a powerful well-being practice: mindfulness.
 Members of Mason’s Mindful Living LLC say that practicing mindfulness helps them notice a lot to appreciate in their lives.

 “Practicing mindfulness has allowed me to shift my mindset from being overly concerned with my past decisions or anticipation of the future to a mindset that is present and appreciative of the present moment and what I have going for me now,” said Joan Kohorst, a sophomore majoring in Computer Science.
 “This change from worry and anxiousness has let me focus on the relationships I have and the experiences and memories I'm making.
 I am able to focus on each day as a unique and meaningful experience.”